HyperOC12/Hypers-Manager/README.md

-# Jay's Assistant
+# Jay's Assistant has been discontinued and will no longer be a thing.

-> A private moderation and utility bot for JayCord, made with love by contributors and [@ Not-Jayy](https://github.com/Not-Jayy)

-## Contributing

-Please refer to the [contribution guide](/.github/CONTRIBUTING.md) to learn more.
+> However this repo will stay incase you want to use it still.